Shocking AI Stories

 Incident 5: Replit’s Rogue Code: The Database Apocalypse

-Impact: Dev Community Uproar and Industry Shifts
+Impact: Dev Community Uproar but Industry Shifts

 Prevention: Containment Protocols